 I remember as a child the very first time I saw one of my teachers outside of the school.
 I was actually shocked that they seemed to have a real life.
 I had always considered them just a part of the school building much like the desks or cafeteria.
 It just never occurred to me that they existed outside of school.

-I am now working at the Greater Hartford Academy of Math and Science and I am sure that some of my students probably have similar thoughts about me.
+I am now working at the Connecticut River Academy and I am sure that some of my students probably have similar thoughts about me.
 So to help them I have put together this information about some of the things I have done.
 This material is not meant to be bragging or as an example of what you should do, but I have done a lot of very varied things, some successfully and some not so successfully.
 This material is presented strictly for informational purposes in case somebody might be curious.

 Resume - Everything that is on this resume is true, but not everything that is true is on this resume.